MacGuffin-Underscore/SingleAxisReacionWheel/README.md

 # SingleAxisReacionWheel
-Arduino code to run a single axist attitude controller
+Arduino code to run a single axis attitude controller